tonicpow/embed-legacy/README.md

 - [License](#license)

 ## Installation
-1. Add the script to your web application
+1. Add the script to your web application (using our CDN hosting)
 ```html
 <script src="https://tonicpow.com/tonic.js"></script>
 ```